 How SMEs Can Benefit by Recruiting Cyber Security Graduates

 Today’s world is dominated by technology.
-Larger corporations are typically in a position where they can prosper from these developments, unfortunately the same can’t always be said for SMEs.
+Larger corporations are typically in a position where they can prosper from these developments.
+Unfortunately the same can’t always be said for SMEs.
 Instead, SMEs can be subject to opportunists using technology to take advantage of lax security measures.
 SMEs don’t have the finances to become a fortress against malicious cyber attacks.
 But is there a cost-effective solution?

 Our guide explores how SMEs can rely on cyber security graduates to strengthen their security measures without exceeding financial budgets.

-SMEs Susceptibilities
+SMEs susceptibilities

 Small and medium-sized enterprises (SMEs) face many challenges, and one of those is having the necessary measures in place to thwart cyber attacks.
 In contrast to larger corporations, SMEs have fewer resources.
 They have to contend with financial constraints.
 Indicative of this is that 47% of SMEs do not have a budget for cyber security.
 This is compounded by a smaller workforce - meaning less staff dedicated to cyber security.